SkoolNotes/Taproot/2020ISOS101/KBxStoryOfScience.md

 ## Reflection thingy

 My peer reviewer did not leave a significant quantity of actionable constructive criticism.
 Most of the questions were answered with "yes."
 The feedback that I did act on was giving names to the categories of the text.
 I also, as suggested, changed the background imagery and the yin yang symbolism.
+I think thiss feedback was valuable and made the final product better in the end.